catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 Before launching an instance, it is necessary to have some network resources in place.
 These may have already been created for you.
-In this documentation we will assume you are starting from an unconfigured project and will demonstrate how to set these up from scratch.
+In this documentation we will assume you are starting from an un-configured project and will demonstrate how to set these up from scratch.

 The requirements are: